 Zhehao Zhang

-I am a first year Master student in Computer Science at Dartmouth College.
+I am a second year Master student in Computer Science at Dartmouth College.
 Currently, I am a research intern at Stanford SALT Lab under the supervision of Diyi Yang.
-Previously, I worked as a Research Intern at Microsoft Research Lab – Asia.
+Previously, I worked as a Research Intern at Adobe Research and Microsoft Research Lab – Asia.
 I received my bachelor's degree in Artificial Intelligence Honor Class at Shanghai Jiao Tong University.

 My research interests lie in Natural Language Processing (NLP).